esper-io/dev-docs/docs/home/devconsole/device-provisioning/adb-provisioning/index.md

 c.
 Now go back to **Settings**, and under the **Developer options** entry select **Turn on Debugging** and then **USB debugging**.

 d.
-Connect your Android™ device to your development computer via USB.
+Connect your Android device to your development computer via USB.

 e.
-Click on the **Authorization Dialog box** on Android™ device.
+Click on the **Authorization Dialog box** on Android device.

  ![here](../../images/3_ADB.png)